-The Company signed a Mineral Exploration Agreement (MEA) with NTI and staked additional mineral claims in January 2022 resulting in the continued consolidation of the Roma Project.
-Blue Star increased the Roma Project area by 89% to a total of 145.2 square kilometres (combined MEA ground and mineral claims).
+The Company signed an MEA with NTI and staked additional mineral claims in January 2022 resulting in the continued consolidation of the Roma Project.
+Blue Star increased the Roma Project area by 89% to a total of 145 square kilometres (combined MEA ground and mineral claims).